ljmukdev/autorestock-microservices-frontend/microservice-frontends/README.md

-# StockPilot Microservice Frontends
+# AutoRestock Microservice Frontends

-This directory contains individual frontend interfaces for each microservice in the StockPilot system.
+This directory contains individual frontend interfaces for each microservice in the AutoRestock system.
 These frontends allow you to test, debug, and monitor each microservice independently before integrating them into the main application.

 ## 🚀 Quick Start